AI-enhanced Collective Intelligence: AI-enhanced collective intelligence framework

 In advancing the field of human-AI collective intelligence, prior research shows the necessity of formulating theories encompassing collective intelligence, combining both humans and AI \cite{eide2016human}.
-Developing such theoretical frameworks requires an in-depth comprehension and interpretation of human-AI systems, which are characterized by their high complexity and interrelated processes.
-Network science offers tools that enable us to understand the complexity of social systems~\cite{pedreschi2023social} where a multitude of interacting elements give rise to the collective behaviors of the whole system~\cite{bianconi2023complex}.
-To enhance our understanding of collective intelligence in the human-AI system, and explore how "the whole is more than the sum of the individual parts"~\cite{aristotle1933metaphysics, anderson1972more}, we integrate complexity science and network science approaches, and propose a multilayer representation of the complex system involving human and AI agents.
+Developing such theoretical frameworks requires an in-depth comprehension and interpretation of human-AI systems, characterized by their high complexity and interrelated processes.
+Network science offers tools that enable us to understand the complexity of social systems~\cite{pedreschi2023social} where a multitude of interacting elements give rise to the collective behavior of the whole system~\cite{bianconi2023complex}.
+To enhance our understanding of collective intelligence in the human-AI system and explore how ``the whole is more than the sum of its parts"~\cite{aristotle1933metaphysics, anderson1972more}, we integrate complexity science and network science approaches and propose a multilayer representation of the complex system involving human and AI agents.

-As shown in Fig. \ref{fig:fig1}, a real-world collective intelligence system can be mapped into a multilayer network setting where three layers influence each other: cognition, physical, and information.
-The interacting agents are represented as nodes, and the relations are represented as links connecting the nodes in the network.
+Complex system thinking has been used to understand diverse biological, physical, and social domains~\cite{newman2018networks, peters2014application, rosas2017systems}.
+Inspired by this approach, a real-world collective intelligence system can be mapped into a multilayer network with three interconnected layers: cognition, physical, and information.
+In this network, nodes represent interacting agents, and links represent relationships between them.
 The construction of such networks and the meaning of the links are context-dependent.
 A node can also represent a group of agents instead of an individual agent in situations where the group behaves or is treated as a single entity within the network.
-Across layers, the nodes are the same, but the interactions are different.
+Figure 1 illustrates a multiplex network~\cite{sola2013eigenvector}, a special type of multilayer network where nodes remain the same but links differ across layers.